 Positive and Negative Feedbacks — Yin and Yang

 In Asian philosophy, yin and yang can be thought of as interacting, interconnected forces that are essential components of a dynamic system.
 In the Earth system, positive and negative feedbacks are a bit like yin and yang — they are essential components of the whole system that ultimately play an important role in maintaining a more or less stable state.
 Positive feedback mechanisms enhance or amplify some initial change, while negative feedback mechanisms stabilize a system and prevent it from getting into extreme states.
-In many respects, the history of Earth’s climate system can be seen as a bit of a battle between these two types of feedbacks, but in the end, the negative feedbacks win out and our climate is generally stable with a limited range of change (excepting, of course, a few extremes such as the Snowball Earth events back around 750 Myr ago).
+In many respects, the history of Earth’s climate system can be seen as a bit of a battle between these two types of feedback, but in the end, the negative feedbacks win out and our climate is generally stable with a limited range of change (excepting, of course, a few extremes such as the Snowball Earth events back around 750 Myr ago).